 Government and Politics

-Like all other states of the Indian subcontinent, Maharashtra has a elected government having almost 288 MLAs elected for a five-year term to the legislative assembly of ministers.
+Like all other states of the Indian subcontinent, Maharashtra has an elected government having almost 288 MLAs elected for a five-year term to the legislative assembly of ministers.
 With a bicameral legislature, the state has two major houses - the Vidhan Parishad (Legislative Council) or the upper house and the Vidhan Sabha or the lower house.
 Appointed by the union government, the Governor is the head of the state and the Chief Minister remains the head of the government, who is chosen by the Vidhan Sabha members through election.
 There are 19 seats for the Rajya Sabha and almost 48 seats for the Lok Sabha.
-Post-Independence, the Indian Congress is one National Party that has dominated the political history of the state and its capital, Mumbai.
-The other one, the Bharatiya Janata Party and the infamous Shiv Sena founded by late Bal Thackarey, has always been their strongest opponents.
-A smaller wing of the latter, the MNS or Maharashtra Navnirman Sena under the leadership of Raja Thackarey, which is mainly a staunch religious party of the state, exists there and sometimes becomes the cause of significant religious riots between Marathis and the non-Marathis, who form a large section of the Maharashtra population.
-Mr. Prithiviraj Chavan is the current CM and Mr. K. Sankaranarayana is the governor of the state.
+Post-Independence, the Indian Congress is one national party that has dominated the political history of the state and its capital, Mumbai.
+The other one, the Bharatiya Janata Party and the infamous Shiv Sena founded by late Bal Thackeray, has always been their strongest opponents.
+A smaller wing of the latter, the MNS or Maharashtra Navnirman Sena under the leadership of Raj Thackeray, which is mainly a staunch religious party of the state, exists there and sometimes becomes the cause of significant religious riots between Marathis and the non-Marathis, who form a large section of the Maharashtra population.